11 Different Types of Herons in Maryland

 It also has sharp yellow feet and legs contrasting nicely against its dark bill.
 As an adult, it has a long, shaggy crest on its nape and a bright orange patch of skin around its eyes.

-In addition to Maryland, this species of herons can be found in wetlands, woodlands, and shallow marshes throughout the southwestern United States and Central America.
+This species of heron can be found in wetlands, woodlands, and shallow marshes throughout the southwestern United States and Central America, in addition to Maryland.

 Both adults and juveniles will feed mainly on small fish, amphibians, or crustaceans, as well as peanut worms, leeches, or small insects when available.

-They will often search for food while still roosting in trees to pick their prey quickly before they are spooked away by predators or boats passing by the water’s edge!
+They will often search for food while still roosting in trees, picking their prey quickly before predators or boats passing by the water’s edge spook them away!

 9. Cattle Egret